LMU-MSBA/Disconnected-Unveiling-Patterns-in-Telecom-Churn/docs/data/data_governance_policy.md

 Data security is paramount to protect sensitive information and maintain trust.
 Our security measures include:

 - Strict role-based access control (RBAC) to ensure that data is only accessible by authorized personnel.
-- Ensure that accessible and visualized data only displays non-identifiable data.
+- Apply least privilege access (LPA) to achieve a more granular level of data security.

 ## 3. Compliance